proudmuslim-dev/browser-ff/README.md

 - For information on how to build Firefox from the source code and create the patch, [click here](https://firefox-source-docs.mozilla.org/contributing/contribution_quickref.html)

-- If you have a question about developing Firefox, and can't find the solution on https://firefox-source-docs.mozilla.org/, you can try asking your question onMatrix at chat.mozilla.org in `Introduction` (https://chat.mozilla.org/#/room/#introduction:mozilla.org) channel.
+- If you have a question about developing Firefox, and can't find the solution on https://firefox-source-docs.mozilla.org/, you can try asking your question on Matrix at chat.mozilla.org in `Introduction` (https://chat.mozilla.org/#/room/#introduction:mozilla.org) channel.

 ## Download Links for Nightly Development Builds